 Please note that the Erie County Clerk's office, recommends that you consult with an attorney prior to filing these forms in the Clerk's Office.

 New York State Business Law Section 130 prohibits anyone from doing business under a name other than his / her own (as a sole proprietorship) or as a partnership unless an Assumed Name Certificate is filed in the Clerk's Office.
 These certificates are also referred to as "Doing Business As" (DBA) certificates, or more correctly, Business Certificates or Assumed Name Certificates.
 Business certificates must contain specific information, such as the names, addresses, and ages (if under 18) of the persons filing the Certificate.
-A Business Certificate form for filing can be obtained from one of the various legal stationery stores or on our Starting a Business Home Page.
+A Business Certificate form for filing can be obtained from one of the various legal stationery stores or via our Business Centerpage.

 The Certificate is NOT a license to do business in Erie County or in the State of New York.
 To determine whether special licenses are required, you should contact the New York State Department of State, or the City or Town in which you wish to operate your business.